-Disclaimer: The structure of this post is still in its infancy, so bear with me for the lack of structure.
-It is an unfortunate fact that little to none research has been dedicated to the pre-Islaamic beliefs of ancient Somalis.
+Disclaimer: The structure of this post is still in its infancy, so bear with me for the lack of a solid structure.
+It is an unfortunate fact that little to no research has been dedicated to the pre-Islaamic beliefs of ancient Somalis.
 Whilst lack of empirical evidence contributes to that fact, it is still a fascinating topic that should not be shunned at all.
 This piece of blog post is a starting point that requires constant refinement.
 Anyone who is willing to contribute to this neglected topic; your contributions are widely welcome!

 Prior to the advent of Islaam, Somalis alongside the Oromos and Afars worshipped a monotheistic Supreme deity that had several names, the oft-used name being Waaq (cf. Oromo: Waaqa).
 Thus it can be rightfully claimed that Waaq was the Cushitic archaic word for God.

-The controversial Ibn Arabi (d.
+The Sufi thinker Ibn Arabi (d.
 1240) writes:

 In respect of the fact that the Truth (Al-Haqq) is the Speaker.
 He mentions Himself by names … These names themselves have names with us in the language of every speaker.
 In the Arabic language, the name by which He named Himself in respect of being the speaker is “Allaah”, in persian “Khuday,” in Habashi “Waaq” in the tongue of the Franks “Creator” and so on in every language…. (al-Futuhat al-Makiyya II 683.29)